In this lesson, you will apply the data governance framework to the data you’ve ingested into your sandbox.

 The first step in the data governance process, is to apply governance labels to your data.
 Before we do that, let’s take a quick look at what labels are available:

 There are many out-of-the-box labels, plus you can create your own via the Create label button.
 There are three main types: Contract labels, Identity labels, and Sensitive labels that correspond to common reasons data might be restricted.
 Each of the labels has a Friendly Name and a short Name which is just an abbreviation of the type and a number.
 For example, the C1 label is for “No third-party export” which is what we need for our Loyalty policy.

 Now it’s time to label the data whose usage we want to restrict:

 Now that our data is labeled, we can create a policy.

-You can also create your own policies by clicking the Create policy button.
+You can create your own policies by selecting the Create policy button.
 This opens a wizard which allows you can combine multiple labels and marketing action restrictions.